 Pink Color Change Chem Demo

-Here’s a fun chemistry demonstration that’s perfect for Valentine’s Day or to illustrate an oxidation-reduction reaction.
-The Vanishing Valentine involves shaking a solution, causing it to turn pink.
-If the pink Valentine solution is left undisturbed, it will become colorless.
-The color change cycle can be repeated several times.
-It is caused by the oxidation and reduction of resazurin. an indicator that is pink or colorless depending on its oxidation state.
+Here’s a fun chemistry demonstration that’s perfect for Valentine’s Day or for illustrating an oxidation-reduction reaction.
+The Vanishing Valentine involves shaking a solution and turning it pink.
+If the pink Valentine solution is left undisturbed, it becomes colorless.
+You can repeat the color change cycle several times.
+The color change comes from the oxidation and reduction of resazurin. an indicator that is either pink or colorless depending on its oxidation state.

 Vanishing Valentine Materials